Yes, you can although they don’t develop in the same way, they would in your cat. Infection is more common in children than in adults.

 Symptoms of infection may include coughing, itchy skin, wheezing, abdominal pain, loss of vision.

 Diagnosis can be made via a blood test to detect antibodies.

 Treatment may not be necessary where no symptoms are present when treatment is required, antiparasitic medication such as albendazole will be prescribed.

-I’m going to cover this because it has the name “worm”, but ringworm isn’t actually a worm at all, it is a fungal infection.
+I’m going to cover this because it has the name “worm”, but ringworm isn’t a worm at all, it is a fungal infection.
 People can and do catch ringworm from cats and cats can catch ringworm from humans.

-Ringworm is caught via contact with infective lesions or indirect contact with towels, bedding etc. Ringworm appears as raised, circular lesions on the skin which may itch.
+Transmission occurs via contact with infective lesions or indirect contact with towels, bedding etc. Ringworm appears as raised, circular lesions on the skin which may itch.

 Treatment of ringworm is the use of an anti-fungal cream or oral medication.

 What can I do to prevent a worm infection?

 - Wash hands thoroughly after handling a pet.